 Two hours and 30-some dishes into the lavish meal, the kitchen door opens and the chef emerges.

-Given the choice, I’ll take a mountain trail over a StairMaster any day, and when it comes to aromatherapy, I much prefer tramping through a lush meadow of wildflowers to a eucalyptus wrap.
+Given the choice, I’ll take a mountain trail over a StairMaster any day, and when it comes to aromatherapy, I much prefer tramping through

 “Shiny gold is for peasants!” declares Roman jeweler Massimo Maria Melis.
-To illustrate his point, he hands me a heavy gold chain set with a patinated ancient Roman coin.

 Only one name is always mentioned in the same breath as “best” when discussing West In-dian Colonial furniture—Michael Connors.

-Italian kitchens are joining the ranks of Italian sports cars, with sleek designs that incorporate luxurious materials and innovative details.
+Italian kitchens are joining the ranks of Italian sports cars, with sleek designs that incorporate luxurious materials and innovative details

 In the courtyard of the elegant Bacara resort 15 miles north of Santa Barbara, three new Saleen S7s sit side by side.